The Local History Museum With Lots To See

-At teh last re-opening, visitors were asked to wear face coverings, but there was a one-way system in place, and only one group of visitors were in each of its 10 rooms at any one time, so contact with others will be minimal.
-All groups were asked to sign in with their contact details, and a new tap and pay system had been installed, though cash was still accepted.
-Almost all of the Museum was still accessible, as were the toilets.
+As at the last re-opening, visitors are asked to wear face coverings, but there is a one-way system in place, and only one group of visitors are in each of its 10 rooms at any one time, so contact with others is minimal.
+Each visitor will be asked to sign in with their contact details, and a new tap and pay system has been installed, though cash is still accepted.
+Almost all of the Museum is still accessible, as are the toilets.
 You can view here the Museum’s COVID Risk Assessment.
 The Museum is operated entirely by volunteers who are passionate about Nidderdale’s heritage, so why not come along and see what is there once we are open again.
 Cost per adult is £3 and accompanied children are free.
 We hope to see you very soon.

 Nidderdale Museum has a large collection of exhibits, illustrating different aspects of life and work in Nidderdale through the ages.
 Run entirely by a dedicated team of volunteers, Nidderdale Museum has lots for visitors to see.